Between Leffinge and Misthusum—Understanding the Basics of Terps

 Definition & Varieties

-Since this is a hiking site, you can make a short circular hike on 't Noarderleech called Paardendobbenroute 'horses dobbes route' of 7 kilometers.
+Since this is also a hiking blog, you can make a short circular hike on 't Noarderleech called Paardendobbenroute ('horses dobbes route') of 7 kilometers.
 Check the site of It Fryske Gea; the association for nature conservation in the province of Friesland.
 Know that the soil of this region is very suitable for breeding strong strong horses.

 dobbes on the tidal marshland by Joost van Houdt

 For an overview of the saltwater terps along the Wadden Sea coast of Germany and the Netherlands, check the website Wierden en Terpen.
-Check also our trail map, which also indicates terp sites, including in the region of Flanders, the western coast of the Netherlands (Zeeland and Holland), and the southwest of the region of Jutland.
+Check also our own trail map, which also indicates terp sites, including in the region of Flanders, the western coast of the Netherlands—that is, the provinces of Zeeland, Zuid Holland, and Noord Holland—and the southwest of the region of Jutland.

 “Autumn 1824.
 ‘The steady persistent rain and the additional strong winds in November and December made that everything became inundated so that most of the farmers had their polders covered with water.
 People increasingly feared for our Frisian Sea-dykes, however, these endured” (The Diaries of Lieuwe Janszoon de Jong)

-So, water coming in from all sides.
-Horizontally and vertically.
-Sea, river and sky.
-Fresh and salt.
-Frozen or fluid.
-Either you are a delta at the North Sea coast or not.
+So, water coming at you from all sides—sideways and from above.
+Sea, river, and sky.
+Fresh or salty.
+Frozen or flowing.
+Either you are a true North Sea delta, dealing with all this nonstop, or you are just pretending to be one.

-Saltwater terps, as said, are considered the iconic subset of terps, and can be found in relatively large numbers, especially along the Wadden Sea coastal zone of Denmark, Germany, and the Netherlands.
-As well as along the coast of northwest Flanders in Belgium, when this area, together with the province of Zeeland, was still a tidal landscape very comparable to that of the Wadden Sea.
+Saltwater terps—as said, the iconic subset of terps—occur in relatively large numbers, particularly along the Wadden Sea coastlines of Denmark, Germany, and the Netherlands.
+They can also be found along the northwest coast of Flanders in Belgium, where this area, together with the province of Zeeland in the southwest of the Netherlands, once formed a tidal landscape very similar to that of the Wadden Sea.

-The oldest terps can be found in the territory of the Westergo in the province of Friesland, dating to 600 BC.
-From here, terps spread eastward along the coast into northern Germany.
-In fact, all former tidal marshlands along the Wadden Sea became sprinkled with these manmade mounds.
-From west to east, these are the marshlands of Friesland (NLD), Groningen, Ostfriesland, Friesland (GER) Jeverland, Butjadingen and Stadland, Land Wursten, Land Hadeln, the Wesermarsh, Dithmarschen, Nordfriesland, and Jutland.
+The oldest saltwater terps are found in the former territory of Westergo in the province of Friesland, dating back to around 600 BC.
+From there, the practice of building terps spread eastward along the coast into northern Germany.
+Today, all former tidal marshlands along the Wadden Sea are dotted with these manmade mounds.
+Moving from west to east, these areas include the marshlands of Friesland (Netherlands), Groningen, Ostfriesland, Friesland (Germany), Jeverland, Butjadingen and Stadland, Land Wursten, Land Hadeln, the Wesermarsch, Dithmarschen, Nordfriesland, and finally Jutland.

-More famous saltwater terps are those of Fallward and Feddersen in Landkreis Cuxhaven and of Ezinge in the province of Groningen.
-The latter is also nicknamed ‘Pompeii of the North’ because of the magnificent archaeological excavations before the Second World War (Nieuwhof 2020).
-Large-scale excavations have provided unique insights into the marshland culture from the Iron Age until the Early Middle Ages.
+Other well-known saltwater terps include those of Fallward and Feddersen in Landkreis Cuxhaven, as well as the terp of Ezinge in the province of Groningen.
+The latter is often dubbed the 'Pompeii of the North'—a nickname earned thanks to the extraordinary archaeological excavations carried out before the Second World War (Nieuwhof 2020).
+These large-scale digs revealed remarkably well-preserved structures and artifacts, offering invaluable insights into the daily lives, economy, and culture of the marshland communities from the Iron Age through to the Early Middle Ages.

-Other former saltwater terps can be found elsewhere too, i.e. not along the present-day Wadden Sea coast.
-For example, more to the south in the region of Westfriesland in the province of Noord Holland, there are two clusters with each about thirty terps (Borger 2021).
-One cluster is in and around the town of Schagen, including the terps of Avendorp, and Hemkewerf.
-The other cluster of terps is located around the villages of Eenigenburg and Warmenhuizen.
-The terps of the region of Westfriesland can be grouped under those along the current Wadden Sea coast, since the Wadden Sea coast used to extend up to this area until the great land reclamations of the north of the province of Noord Holland before the Second World War.
+Former saltwater terps can also be found beyond the present-day Wadden Sea coast.
+One notable example is the region of Westfriesland in the province of Noord Holland, further to the south.
+Here, two terp clusters have been identified, each comprising roughly thirty mounds (Borger 2021).
+One cluster lies in and around the town of Schagen, including the terps of Avendorp and Hemkewerf.
+The second cluster is situated near the villages of Eenigenburg and Warmenhuizen.
+Although no longer coastal, these terps can still be considered part of the broader Wadden Sea terp tradition, as the coastline once extended this far south—before major land reclamation projects in northern Noord Holland reshaped the landscape in the decades leading up to the Second World War.

 Even further to the south, in the region of Flanders, one can find former saltwater terps at the villages of Leffinge, Bredene, and Oude Werf near Leffinge.
 As mentioned, Leffinge-Oude Werf, meaning 'old terp', is the southernmost terp of the North Sea coast as well.
 Other terps in the Zwin area in the region of Flanders are suspected to be at Knokke, Koudekerke, Oostkerke, Ramskapelle, and Westkapelle.
 Additionally, the toponyms Lockwierde, Houtwerf, Outvaarts Werf, Bogaerts Werf, Zuidwerf, Stekels Werf, Boenzacs Werf, Blevins Werf, Barezeles Werf, Molenwerf, Monnikewerve, Wallewerve, Weerdenwal, and many more might all refer to the (former) presence of earthworks.
 Much archaeological research still needs to be done in the region of western Flanders, including in the Zwin area.
 Check also our blog post A Frontier known as Watery Mess: the Coast of Flanders to find more information about the early-medieval Flemish-Frisian terp habitation in this region.